ibm-cloud-docs/cloud-databases/resource-config-faq.md

 {: faq}
 {: support}

-The [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external} can retrieve your instance's current resource configuration, using the `ibmcloud cdb deployment-groups` command.
+The [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external} can retrieve your instance's current resource configuration, by using the `ibmcloud cdb deployment-groups` command.
 The `ibmcloud cdb deployment-groups` displays the scaling group values for a deployment's members.
 The scaling groups relate to Memory, CPU, and Disk.
 The default group is named "member".
 Use a command like:

 ```sh
 ibmcloud cdb deployment-groups <DEPLOYMENT NAME>